1 - 20 of 25 items matching your search:

 Book Chapter | Jan 2014

 “You can now buy yourself a MP nomination the same way as you buy an air ticket to Singapore: pay up and off you go!”
-This statement ...
+This statement by a ...

 Corruption, political corruption, Bangladesh

 CMI Working Paper | Jan 2012

 One year rent is sufficient to buy a rickshaw in the plains of Nepal, while a rickshaw will last many years, so purchase appears very profitable.
 Still ...

 This introductory chapter outlines the distinctions between, on the one hand, political and bureaucratic corruption, and, on the other hand, between extractive ...

 political corruption, corruption, power preservation, political economy analysis, bribery, favouritism, vote buying

 The number of newspapers in Kuwait has skyrocketed, but their owners are all closely affiliated to the political elite.
 Does this lead to a certain bias in the newspaper’s electoral coverage?